PaulKinlan/hyperlink/memory-bank/activeContext.md

 ## Current Focus

-The current focus is on the new `image-links` package.
+The current focus is on the new `audio-link` package.

 ## Recent Changes

+- **`audio-link` package**: Created a new extension that allows users to create text fragment links for audio elements.
+- **`audio-link` package**: Uses the Whisper model from Hugging Face, run locally in the browser using ONNX Runtime Web and Transformers.js.
+- **`audio-link` package**: Implemented the `chrome.offscreen` API to run the ML model.
 - **`image-links` package**: Created a new extension that allows users to click on any object within an image to get a direct link to that object.
 - **`image-links` package**: Uses the SAM2 (Segment Anything Model 2) from Hugging Face, run locally in the browser using ONNX Runtime Web.
 - **`image-links` package**: Implemented the `chrome.offscreen` API to run the ML model, as WebGPU is not available in service workers.